pacphi/cf-service-inventory-report/README.md

 cf start get-service-details-task
 ```

-## How to run as a task on Pivotal servicelication Service
+## How to run as a task on Pivotal Application Service

 To run the task